cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 2. **Who or what consumes it next?**
 3. **What is the cost of being wrong?**

 These questions don’t shape phrasing.
-They shape **what information is injected—and what is deliberately excluded**.
+They shape **what information is injected and what is deliberately excluded**.

 If I can’t answer them, I’m not ready to write the prompt.